Yakumwamba/Yakumwamba/README.md

 - ⚡ Fun fact: ...
 -->

-I am Enthusiastic about the best Web and Mobile development technologies.
-I currently working with NodeJS, ReactJS, React Native technologies and all the tools that involve them. 🌱 I am Passionate about the entire Web and Mobile development ecosystem, I try to develop solid and efficient knowledge based on continuous study, but not only in programming.
+I am enthusiastic about the best Web and Mobile development technologies. 🌍❤️‍🔥📱 I currently working with NodeJS, ReactJS, React Native technologies and all the tools that involve them. 🌱 I am Passionate about the entire Web and Mobile development ecosystem, I try to develop solid and efficient knowledge based on continuous study, but not only in programming.
 My passion goes through all stages of product development, from UX / UI to the deployment of applications and marketing strategies. 💜
 My goal is to have the opportunity to contribute to the construction of innovations and solutions from my knowledge. 🚧